 For my own focus and health, I practice Tai Chi most mornings and I started Morris dancing 3 years ago.
 I dance at various events on the Island and on the mainland as part of keeping fit.
 I also enjoy floral gardening, walking and exploring.”

-- Acupuncture (Member of the AACP, the Association of Chartered Physiotherapists)
+Acupuncture (Member of the AACP, the Association of Chartered Physiotherapists in Acupuncture since 2004).

 Musculoskeletal treatment, rehabilitation and management